Have Questions?

 573-238-3469 x140

 Gibson Recovery Center has long been dedicated to helping individuals recovery after a period of alcohol and drug addiction.
-It has been doing this within Perryville, MO. and in the surrounding areas for quite some time.
+It has been doing this within Perryville and in the surrounding areas for quite some time.
 Today, Gibson Recovery Center provides services like group therapy, trauma therapy, 12-step facilitation approach, group therapy, cognitive/behavior therapy, contingency management/motivational incentive - all of which represent their treatment philosophy.
 In addition, Gibson Recovery Center believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers various programs, like persons with eating disorders, seniors or older adults, persons with post-traumatic stress disorder, programs for the hearing impaired, residential beds for client's children, child care for clients children - among other services listed in the following sections.

 Gibson Recovery Center offers long term addiction treatment centers, inpatient drug addiction treatment, detox centers, outpatient day treatment, short term drug treatment and others.
 Gibson Recovery Center has aftercare plans that are useful in helping clients after they check out of rehab.
 This drug and alcohol rehab center also uses treatment methods that can help you achieve and maintain a full recovery.